7 Things You Shouldn't Put in a Will

 While both of these can be found in wills, they are limited and can be difficult to enforce.
 Gifts that require marriage or divorce (i.e. gift the house only if the beneficiary leaves a disliked spouse) or change of religion are prohibited.
 Furthermore, gifts with conditions must be seen by the court as reasonable to fill within an allotted time period.
 Condition subsequent gifts can be very hard to enforce as one would need to bring the violation to the court’s attention.
 When drafting your will, it’s important to discuss conditions with your attorney to decide what is feasible.

 Of course we love and want to care for our pets after our departure, however, they are not people and cannot strictly be seen as beneficiaries in wills.
-But that does not mean you cannot provide for them!
+But that does not mean you can't provide for them!
 In most states, including Washington, the law provides a means to care for them called pet trusts.
-This trust is set up to support the animal after your departure using the funds you left behind.
+This trust is set up to support your fur-baby even after your departure using the funds you left behind.
 However, for most people, rather than leaving a trust to your pet, it makes more sense to leave your pet in the care of a friend or relative who will love and care for them as you would.

 For those responsible for the long-term care of a family member, planning for their own departure can be a delicate matter.
 As a general rule, wills are not the correct place to plan for long-term care.
 There are ways to prepare for this, however.
 A good option for many is a special needs trust, specifically designed to care for the one you love when you cannot.
 When planning for long-term care, though, speak with your attorney to find the best option for your loved one’s situation.